Updated 30 January 2020

 - In our delivery of training activities and consulting services we are sometimes contractually required to conduct business operations processing wherein we collect client employee, vendor and client customer privacy data on behalf of our clients and for our internal services processes.
 We also may collect limited categories of privacy data from individuals that visit our web and social media sites.
 This information is stored in secure sites.

-- We use or intermittently use contracted assistance to process GP payroll, human resources and related employee services and in doing so we necessarily disclose personal information to accomplish these processing operations.
+- We use or intermittently use contracted assistance to process GP payroll, human resources and related employee services and in doing so we necessarily disclose personal information to these third parties to accomplish these processing operations.

 - We acknowledge that individuals have the right to inquire about and access their data.